optuna/optuna/docs/source/tutorial/cli.rst

     create-study, Create a new study.
     dashboard, Launch web dashboard (beta).
-    studies, Show a list of studies.
+    storage upgrade, Upgrade the schema of a storage. studies, Show a list of studies.
-    study optimize, Start optimization of a study. study set-user-attr, Set a user attribute to a study. storage upgrade, Upgrade the schema of a storage to up-to-date.
+    study optimize, Start optimization of a study. study set-user-attr, Set a user attribute to a study.

 Optuna provides command-line interface as shown in the above table.